v-rajagt/IntuneDocs/intune/configuration/device-restrictions-android-for-work.md

 ## Device owner only

+These settings will apply to Android Enterprise enrollment types where Intune controls the entire device such as Android Enterprise Fully Managed or Dedicated.

 ### General settings

 - **Screen capture**: Choose **Block** to prevent screenshots or screen captures on the device.
 It also prevents the content from being shown on display devices that don't have a secure video output. **Not configured** lets the user capture the screen contents as an image.